Best Mouse for CS:GO – The Ultimate Guide

 A High Zowie Count

 Zowie absolutely dominates the pro CSGO scene with their mice.
-Their products take up four of the top five most used mice, with the EC2-A boasting the most impressive stats: almost a quarter of CSGO professionals use the EC2-A, despite it being a slightly older mouse at this point.
-Logitech does take the second spot, barely etching out the revamped version of the EC series, the EC2-B, which is then followed by yet another EC model in the form of the EC1-A. A little more than a third of CS:GO professionals use this series of mice, which has been designed specifically for this game in cooperation with CS legend Emil “HeatoN” Christensen, so perhaps it’s no surprise that so many Counter-Strike professionals absolutely seem to adore this product.
-You can read our review on both the EC2-A and its newer brother, the EC2-B to find out why these products are so beloved.
+Their products take up four of the top five most used mice, with the EC2-A boasting the most impressive stats: more than ten percent of pros still use the EC2-A, despite it being a slightly older mouse at this point.
+A little under a third of CS:GO professionals use the EC series of mice, which has been designed specifically for this game in cooperation with CS legend Emil “HeatoN” Christensen, so perhaps it’s no surprise that so many Counter-Strike professionals absolutely seem to adore this product.
+You can read our comparison on the differences between different EC version (as well as a link to our review on each different iteration) on our blog.

-In the list below we will give you a bit more info on why these mice are so loved by the pros, as well as give you our own take on the mice.
+In the list below we’ve chosen to combine mice that are from the same series and have the exact same shape (e.g. all of the Zowie EC2 iterations) so that we can offer you a completer list as opposed to having a list which contains three different iterations of the same mouse.
+We will give you a bit more info on why these mice are so loved by the pros, as well as give you our own take on the mice.
 Some of the mice in our top list are just size variants of the same mouse, so there we just point out the differences in size and weight.

 Most used manufacturer